Morrison Pleasanton Valley Series (Pleasanton, 1964)

 The neighborhood grew quickly around them.
 A swim club opened in 1965, while schools including Walnut Grove Elementary School and Harvest Park Middle School were either planned or under construction as Pleasanton prepared for a new generation of suburban families.

-Legacy of Pleasanton Valley
+Legacy of the Pleasanton Valley Series

 The first phase of Pleasanton Valley helped transform Pleasanton from a small agricultural town into a modern suburban city.
 More phases would follow over the next several years, gradually filling former fields and orchards with winding streets, ranch homes, and growing families.